ramensoftware/windows-11-start-menu-styling-guide/README.md

 ### Mica effect as color

 > [!NOTE]
-> Unfortunately, it is not possible to set a Mica effect at this time with any of Windhawk's styler mods
+> Unfortunately, it is not possible to set a Mica effect at this time with any of Windhawk's styler mods.

 ### Gradient as color